nabilhanan/nabilhanan/aws-restart/learning-progress-aws-restart.md

 - Activity - Optimize Utilization
   1. Optimize an Amazon Elastic Compute Cloud (Amazon EC2) instance to reduce costs.
   2. Use the AWS Pricing Calculator to estimate AWS service costs.
-- Topic 8 Jumpstart on AWS - Support
+- Topic 8 Jumpstart on AWS - Support Services
   1. Describe AWS support services and their benefits
   2. Distinguish among AWS Technical Support Plans and their costs
   3. Recognize the services within AWS Trusted Advisor